cnchenpu/sys-net-admin/boot-debug.md

    ```
    $ mount -o remount,rw /
    ```
-3. In RH7, you have to ``touch /.autorelabel`` before you leave root filesystem in the single user mode
+3. In RH7, you have to ``touch /.autorelabel`` before you leave root filesystem in the single user mode.

 ## Setup serial console
 1. configure serial port